Actions on Materiality

 Efforts at city gas manufacturing plants

-Industrial waste is generated in the course of repairing/improving plants, but Osaka Gas endeavors to undertake eco-friendly construction work and to reduce industrial waste.
-These efforts have been ongoing since the "Zero Emission Project" launched in the early 2000s.
+Industrial waste is generated in the course of repairing/improving plants, while Osaka Gas endeavors to undertake eco-friendly construction work and to reduce industrial waste.

 Efforts in gas fitting